Bodhi42/TextRecognitionDataGenerator/README.md

 | fonts/ko | Korean |
 | fonts/ja | Japanese |
 | fonts/th | Thai |

+Fonts for Russian are not bundled; create `fonts/ru` with your own `.ttf` files or point `--font_dir` to a directory of Cyrillic fonts.

 Simply add/remove fonts until you get the desired output.